iSkore/blog/docs/brain-teasers/omit.md

 <summary>Answer</summary>
 <div>

-`omitCopy` is one potential answer.
+1. `omitCopy` is one potential answer
-Likely the most optimal but notice it *creates* a new object rather than acting on the original.
+Notice it *creates* a new object rather than acting on the original.

-`omit` acts on the original object.

 ```javascript
 function omitCopy( o, ...keys ) {